THOMASELOVE/432-classes-2025/projectA/plan_comments.md

 Group | Investigators | Reason
 :---: | :----------------------: | :---------------
-7 | Medhat Farwati and Mohammad Nasirpour | New data set required.
 11 | Gina Lin | New pull of data, to focus on 2017 only.
 20 | Arya Patel | New sample and new linear model.
 21 | Tom Kupferer | New data set required.